mdroste/stata-binscatter2/README.md

 New Features
 ---------------------------------

-In addition to general performance improvements, binscatter2 adds a few new features to the functionality of binscatter.
-Among these:
+In addition to general performance improvements, binscatter2 adds a few new features to binscatter.
+In particular:

 - [x] **Support for reghdfe**.
 If reghdfe is installed, it is automatically used (unless specified otherwise with noreghdfe option).
 This offers modest further speed improvements and allows the user to directly absorb multi-way fixed effects.
 - [x] **New distributional statistics**.
 The user can overlay quantiles of the sample distribution on top of the means/medians within each bin, providing more information on the shape of the conditional distribution of y given x.